xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ![Screenshot 2023-08-22 at 11.09.57 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 11.09.57 AM.png)

--	Since provider is maintaining its own diffserv , ingress remarking can be present at ingress-PE if provider want to serve based on different EXP value different from default derived value
+-	Since provider is maintaining its own DiffServ , ingress remarking can be present at ingress PE if provider wants to serve based on different EXP values which are different from default derived value
--	And egress QOS policy application achieves traffic treatments based on provider’s diffserv on egress-PE
+-	And egress QoS policy application achieves traffic treatment based on provider’s DiffServ on egress PE

 ## IP -> MPLS Flow: Understanding Behavioural change in remarking IP DSCP/Prec & MPLS-EXP
 There is an enhancement in remarking behaviour for IP to MPLS flows recently and the details are below,

-### Pre 7.5.4/7.9.1 behaviour:
+### Pre IOS XR 7.5.4/7.9.1 behaviour:

 ![Screenshot 2023-08-22 at 11.59.47 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 11.59.47 AM.png)

 As seen in above picture, remarked precedence value is not reflected in outgoing packet.
-But same time MPLS-EXP value got derived from the remarked precedence value at ingress.
+But at same time, MPLS-EXP value got derived from the remarked precedence value at ingress.

 This behaviour is enhanced in 7.5.4/7.9.1 release and the behaviour is below, Outgoing labelled packet will have MPLS-EXP derived from the remarked precedence value and same time remarked precedence value is updated in IP header of the outgoing packet